-Aaswath Raman is joining the Department of Electrical and Systems Engineering next month.
-He’s also the co-founder and chief scientific officer of SkyCool Systems.
-There, his background in optics and materials science have allowed him take an ancient idea and apply it to a pressing, modern-day problem.
+Aaswath Raman, one of the newest members of the Department of Electrical and Systems Engineering, is using his background in optics and materials science to take an ancient idea and apply it to a pressing, modern-day problem: cooling.

 Chloé le Comte: Voices of Penn Engineering Master’s Alumni

 This is part of our series of articles, written by Penn Engineering alumni, about their experiences at Penn and how it shaped their lives.
 Our next article is written by Chloé le Comte, who graduated with a master’s in Systems Engineering in 2016.
 She currently works in Seattle as a Marketing Analytics & Business Planning […]

 Penn Global Seminar Provides Students with Mind-opening Experiences

 During spring break, 15 students from the School of Engineering and Applied Science, Wharton School, Management & Technology program, and School of Arts and Sciences traveled to Beijing and Shanghai to learn more about engineering and technology innovations in China.
 They were there as part of a Penn Global Seminar launched by Penn Engineering and […]

 Nader Engheta Receives 2018 IEEE Nanotechnology Council Pioneer Award in Nanotechnology

 Nader Engheta, H. Nedwill Ramsey Professor of Electrical and Systems Engineering, is the recipient of the 2018 IEEE Nanotechnology Council Pioneer Award in Nanotechnology for “his transformative contributions to the nanoscience and nanotechnology of photonic metamaterials and for the development of optical nanocircuits.”
 IEEE is the world’s largest professional engineering organization, boasting more than 375,000 […]